Want to learn how to fix curled toes long-term?

 - Get a pair of magnetic gel insoles.
 They helped stroke survivor James Pribish reduce his curled toes.
 You can also cut the gel insoles up to protect your toes from painfully rubbing around in your shoes.

-And when all else fails, it’s possible that curled toes can go away on their own in time.
+It’s possible that curled toes can go away on their own in time — a phenomenon known as spontaneous recovery.

 And there you have it!
 These are the best ways to fix curled toes.